Creative Music Technology 2: Music and Visuals

 READING, LISTENING AND VIEWING

 Extensive and intelligent listening is one of the primary ways to develop good composition and arranging skills and build a wide musical knowledge necessary to score for films in a sensitive manner.
 The University library subscribes to Naxos Music Library, which you have free access to as an enrolled student.
 You are also encouraged to browse both relevant online resources and the physical shelves of the Library.
 There are many stimulating and useful books and music scores held there.
-There also are many potentially relevant resources online, but treat them all with a critical awareness.

 Course information—including assignment specifications and technical material—will be loaded onto Moodle throughout the course.
 There will also be open forums on Moodle that students can use to ask questions to each other and the lecturers on course-related material.